kartoza/sawps/docs/src/user/manual/landing-page.md

 In the central part of the `Landing Page`, the user will find three prominent buttons that guide the user to key areas of the platform:

 8. **About:** The `ABOUT` button here serves as a quick link to the detailed information about the platform and its objectives.
+Click on the [about page](about.md) to navigate to the about page.

 9. **Explore:** Clicking `EXPLORE` will take the user directly to the explore page, where the user can view, manipulate, and analyse the users datasets with various tools and filters.
+Click on the [explore page](./explore/index.md) to navigate to the explore page.

 10. **Upload Data:** Select `UPLOAD DATA` to initiate the process of adding new datasets to the users account, making them accessible for further analysis.
+Click on the [data upload](./data-upload/index.md) to navigate to the data upload page.

 #### National Population Trends